johanesalxd/bq-agent-app/mcp_toolbox_setup/MCP_TOOLBOX_GUIDE.md

    ```

 4. **Update your application configuration:**
-   - Update the `TOOLBOX_URL` in your application's `.env.cloud` file to point to your deployed Cloud Run service
+   - Update the `TOOLBOX_URL` in your application's `.env` file to point to your deployed Cloud Run service
    - Ensure your application loads environment variables using `python-dotenv`

 ## File Structure